-If you can face the walk, it’s about another one and a half hours to two hours the Laguna Amarga Ranger Station where buses are waiting to pick you up.
+If you can face the walk, it’s about another one and a half hours to two hours to the Laguna Amarga Ranger Station where buses are waiting to pick you up.

 14:30pm Take the bus from Laguna Amarga back to Puerto Natales.

 17:00pm Arrive in Puerto Natales bus station and go and enjoy a pint at Cerveza Baguales on the Plaza de Armas to celebrate!